 Previous GeneCards Identifiers for KIF2A Gene

 The protein encoded by this gene is a plus end-directed motor required for normal mitotic progression.
 The encoded protein is required for normal spindle activity during mitosis and is necessary for normal brain development.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2011]

 GeneCards Summary for KIF2A Gene

 KIF2A (Kinesin Heavy Chain Member 2A) is a Protein Coding gene.
-Diseases associated with KIF2A include cortical dysplasia, complex, with other brain malformations 3 and cortical dysplasia, complex, with other brain malformations.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Cell Cycle, Mitotic.
-GO annotations related to this gene include microtubule binding and motor activity.
+Diseases associated with KIF2A include Cortical Dysplasia, Complex, With Other Brain Malformations 3 and Subcortical Band Heterotopia.
+Among its related pathways are Golgi-to-ER retrograde transport and Mitotic Metaphase and Anaphase.
+GO annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is KIF2B.

 UniProtKB/Swiss-Prot for KIF2A Gene